elastic/elastic-package/README.md

 _Context: global_

+Create a new profile.

 ### `elastic-package profiles delete`

 _Context: global_

+Delete a profile.

 ### `elastic-package profiles list`

 _Context: global_

+List available profiles.

 ### `elastic-package profiles use`

 _Context: global_

+Sets the profile to use when no other is specified.

 ### `elastic-package promote`